 Up until a couple of years ago, I could count on one hand the number of countries I had been to.
 Growing up living three doors away from the beach, so I didn’t need to travel anywhere else and be stuck in traffic or mile-long queues at the airport to face delays getting there.
 I was happy, had a nice home and all my friends around me.
 I had everything I needed to be happy, so why travel?
 This was before social media and the internet, and because I didn’t know what was out there, I didn’t have a desire to explore it.

-How allof that changed for me
+How travel changed all of that for me

 All of that changed for me when I made the decision to travel and explore more.
 It made me a better person.
 I felt more of a connection with people and the world around me.
 It gave me a passion to just get out there and see what the world has to offer and to experience it in as many ways as I can.
 I remind myself of this every day with our motto: ‘Eat Learn Explore’ and the importance of travel.